Sometimes truth really is stranger than fiction.

 Further, the court found it hard to determine exactly how Naruto benefited from this settlement agreement that was supposedly negotiated on his behalf.
 Since the court determined that Naruto was ineligible to claim copyright and granting him copyright had not been part of the settlement agreement, it was unclear exactly what benefit Naruto derived from the settlement.
 While the agreement included a provision for Slater to donate a portion of the book’s revenue to charities that work to protect Naruto’s habitat and other Indonesian crested macaques, nothing in the agreement specifies that any of the money has to go to Naruto.
 PETA does still have the option of appealing the decision and asking the U.S. Supreme Court to hear the case without taking into account the settlement agreement or the previous court decisions, but such a move is unlikely, given the existence of the settlement

-Super Lawyers named Illinois commercial law trial attorneys Peter Lubin and Vincent DiTommaso Super Lawyers and Illinois business dispute attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
-DiTommaso Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex class action, copyright, noncompete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
+Super Lawyers named Illinois commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorneys Patrick Austermuehle and Andrew Murphy Rising Stars in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
+Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex class action, copyright, noncompete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Evanston and Naperville business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0000 or our toll-free number (877) 990-4990.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.